cyberbotics/webots/docs/blog/Webots-2021-b-release.md

 ![SICK S300](images/sick_s300.thumbnail.png)
 %end

-Additionally, Webots R2021b now provides a new [Altimeter](../reference/altimeter.md) sensor to determine the global altitude of a robot or robot part.
+Additionally, thanks to community contributor [sishamilton](https://github.com/sishamilton), Webots R2021b now provides a new [Altimeter](../reference/altimeter.md) sensor to determine the global altitude of a robot or robot part.
 A sample usage of this new device can be found [here](../guide/samples-devices.md#altimeter-wbt).

 ---